acm-cui/website-cui2021/authors/demos.md

 description: The Demos track at !!conference.short_name!! !!conference.year!! allows authors to present interactive contributions aiming to tackle challenges and show progress in the field of Conversational User Interfaces.

 submission:
-  text: Submit your demo
+  text: Manage your submission
-  title: Go to EasyChair to submit your demo
+  title: Go to EasyChair to manage your paper submission
   link: /2021/authors/submission/

 track: